code-syntax-addon/code-syntax/README.md

   * start with monofont. -- done.
   * clear old formatting?
   * add colors: start by alternating colors
+- background colors should identify which mode is used.
+Might use the last two bits of each color channel to identify the mode.

 - find single backticks and make them monofont and colored.
 - real syntax highlighting...